nf-core/airrflow/docs/usage/bulk_AIRRseq/bulk_tutorial.md

    - Once the threshold is established, clones are assigned to the sequences.
 A variety of tables and plots associated with clonal analysis were added to the folder 'clonal_analysis/define_clones', such as  sequences_per_locus_table, sequences_per_c_call_table, sequences_per_constant_region_table,num_clones_table, clone_sizes_table,clone size distribution plot, clonal abundance plot, diversity plot and etc.

 6. Repertoire analysis.
-   - The output folder is'repertoire_comparison'.
+   - The output folder is 'repertoire_comparison'.
 V gene distribution tables and plots are included in this folder.

 7. Other reporting.
    - Additional reports are also generated, including: a multiqc report which summarizes QC metrics across all samples, pipeline_info reports and report_file_size reports.

-## Including lineage tree computation

-Lineage tree computation is skipped by default because it's time-consuming.
-To enable lineage tree computation, re-run the pipeline with the --lineage_trees parameter set to true.
-Remember to include the -resume parameter to avoid duplicating previous work.

-## Downstream analysis
+## Costumizing your analysis and generating your own figures

-Airrflow is a standardized pipeline that is not highly flexible for customized downstream analysis.
-For such cases, you can use the Airrflow results as input for customized analyses using the Immcantation packages with appropriate parameters.
-You can find introduction to Bulk B cell repertoire analysis using the Immcantation framework [here](https://immcantation.readthedocs.io/en/stable/getting_started/intro-lab.html).
+nf-core/airrflow is a standardized pipeline that performs the different computational analysis steps and provides standard figures for a first data exploration.
+The computations results (e.g. clonal inference, mutation frequency analysis) are stored in the output AIRR rearrangement repertoire files in newly generated columns under `clonal_analysis/define_clones/all_repertoires`.
+You can use these Airrflow results as input for customized analyses using R and the Immcantation tools.
+You can find the tutorial for Immcantation's single-cell V(D)J analysis [here](https://immcantation.readthedocs.io/en/stable/getting_started/10x_tutorial.html).